BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.15.5 =

+* Feature: add floorplan buttons when there are no units available on the list view for floorplans.
+This brings the functionality closer in line with the grid view.

 = 0.15.4 =

 * Feature: adding the floorplan description on the single-floorplans template and the list view (not in the grid view)